-The show has a political feel to it as Sasuke competes with other lords to receive rare treasures and cooperates with the emperor’s own Master of Tea to establish new artistic movements.
-Sasuke attempting to create his own treasures that might impress his teacher or getting in trouble over his art being misinterpreted as an insult are interesting trials, certainly not the kind of material you find other shows.
-I also just love his wacky expressions when he spots a piece he really enjoys.
+Hyouge Mono has a political feel to it as Sasuke competes with other lords to receive rare treasures and cooperates with the emperor’s own Master of Tea to establish new artistic movements.
+Sasuke attempting to create his own treasures that might impress his teacher or getting in trouble over his art being misinterpreted as an insult are interesting trials; certainly not the kind of material you find in other anime.
+I also just love his wacky expressions for when he spots some beautiful treasure.

 This contrasts well with his master Soueki, a frighteningly stoic Master of the Tea that forces his views on art, namely the practice of imperfection, on everybody and everything.
-The show also makes “villains” out Hideyoshi and Ishida Mitsunari, in part by making them averse to art.
+Hyouge Mono also makes “villains” out Hideyoshi and Ishida Mitsunari, in part by making them averse to culture.
 Ishida in particular makes it a point to antagonize Soueki and his disciples, Sasuke included.
 This leads to interesting stories like Sasuke attempting to stop Ishida from executing a Man of Tea he respects.